This webpage presents data on COVID-19 cases with information on pregnancy status reported to CDC. COVID-19 is a nationally

 This dashboard, which includes information for all age groups, has been updated through February 2022.
 Updated pediatric seroprevalence information from March 2022 is available here.
 CDC currently plans to end the nationwide SARS-CoV-2 antibody studies in December 2022.

 From May 31, 2022 forward, data on this page will be updated on a quarterly basis.
+Due to unforeseen delays, data for quarter 1 has been delayed and it is unknown at this time when the data will be made available.
 The National Blood Donor Seroprevalence Survey concluded monthly data collection in December 2021.
 This study is being modified and estimates will cover 3-month periods.
 CDC currently plans to end nationwide seroprevalence studies in December 2022.

 Sign up to receive the COVID Data Tracker Weekly Review.